AnaVizcaya/db-lesson/_episodes/05-Introduction.md

 > ## Conditions data
 > The conditions data is a subset of the experimental metadata, specifically referring to the metadata required for offline data analysis and reconstruction.
 > The conditions data of ProtoDUNE is stored in a dedicated database, the Conditions Database.
+{: .callout}

+The conditions database consists of two PostgreSQL databases.

 ## Do local setup for local rendering (optional)